CONTENTS OF NEWSLETTER 38

 It sounds like the field is about 70% depleted.
 If so, production is set to decline fairly steeply, especially when the water table rises to reach the horizontal wells that have been drilled to offset the natural decline.
 Perhaps a 10% annual decline would not be an unreasonable assumption.
-This is not unexpected, considering that it is not only the largest but one of the oldest fields.
+It is not unexpected, considering that it is not only the largest but one of the oldest fields.
 It had been identified before the Second World War, although development was delayed until 1948.

 If this analysis is anywhere near correct for the largest field, we might suppose that the country’s reported reserves as a whole are also inflated by like amount, in which case the reported 260 Gb reduces to about 180 Gb.
-With annual production of 2.7 Gb, this gives a depletion rate of about 1.5%, which is low by world standards, compared with about 7% in the North Sea for example, which further undermines the credibility of the reported higher number.
+With an annual production of 2.7 Gb, this gives a depletion rate of about 1.5%, which is low by world standards, compared with about 7% in the North Sea for example, which further undermines the credibility of the reported higher number.
 Discovery too is falling with only about 6 Gb having been found in since 1990 to the extent that any reports can be believed.
 In short, we may conclude that the Middle East is subject to normal depletion and does not accordingly offer a limitless supply for the taking by military means or otherwise.

 (Based partly on insight and information from J.Lyles)

-A splendid pamphlet by Ken Meyercord with the above title expresses compelling arguments and a form of manifesto.
+A splendid pamphlet by Ken Meyercord with the above title expresses compelling arguments and a form of a manifesto.
 It is obtainable from Zero Growth.
-Box 23924, Pleasant Hill, CA 94523, USA at $3.00 and is well worth having.
+Box 23924, Pleasant Hill, CA 94523, the USA at $3.00 and is well worth having.
 Oil depletion will surely deliver sub-zero growth, but this work presents the philosophical, environmental and humanistic reasons for welcoming rather than fearing the new World that opens as a consequence.

 The taxpayer, if he were even remotely conscious of where his money was going, might wonder if there were not better ways of spending it.
 Perhaps Lenin got it right after all.

 The London Times carried an important article on January 26th on the decline of the North Sea, referring to a study by Wood Mackenzie.
-It points out that the major companies are failing to replace reserves by new discovery, and face the sensitive decision of when to stop exploration not paying its way.
+It points out that the major companies are failing to replace reserves by discovery, and face the sensitive decision of when to stop exploration not paying its way.
 Britain has already become a net importer, as North Sea production declines steeply; and its experience is being repeated in one country after another.
-Wood Mackenzie stresses the scale of the problem saying that the World needs to find the equivalent of a new North Sea every 18 months just to support current production, never mind meet any growth in demand.
+Wood Mackenzie stresses the scale of the problem by saying that the World needs to find the equivalent of a new North Sea every 18 months just to support current production, never mind meet any growth in demand.

-As Schopenhauer said: “Truth passes through three stages: first it is ridiculed; second it is opposed; and third it is accepted as self-evident.”
+As Schopenhauer said: “Truth passes through three stages: first it is ridiculed; second it is opposed, and third it is accepted as self-evident.”
 The issue of Oil Depletion has now reached the final stage

 324. New Book on the Iraq Invasion